 The flammable bubble

 It is very rare that video game bubbles are really our enemy.
-At worst, we burst them or they bury us, but that happens without hatred. except in Netherworld, a space game released on Commodore, Amiga and other Amstrad CPCs in 1988.
+At worst, we burst them or they bury us, but that happens without hatred. except in Netherworld, a space game released on Commodore, Amiga and other Amstrad CPC in 1988.
 Your ship must collect diamonds in space while avoiding lots of things, including dragons that spit bubbles.
-Deadly bubbles, probably filled with Greek fire or some acid.
+Deadly bubbles, probably filled with wildfire or some kind of acid.
 In any case, when you shoot them, it goes boom.

 Perhaps it should be seen as a diversion from the bubbles blown by other dragons that appeared on the world video game scene two years ago and never left it.